CIT28/files/w2/ps0p1.md

 - Then make sure you pwd is in the ps0 folder and use this command to copy the database file.
     - ```curl -o cyberchase.db https://raw.githubusercontent.com/CIT28/files/main/w2/cyberchoase.db```
 - For each problem you need to show a proof of work file (etc pow1.txt).
-- Once you have the SLQ creating the output required, see How to Test below, then create your pow.txt file and then create a sql file named for each problem, etc 1.sql.
+- Once you have the SQL creating the output required, see How to Test section below, then create your proof of work file (etc pow1.tx)t and then create a sql file named for each problem, etc 1.sql.
-- Make sure you sql file runs by doing the following command in the sqlite3 command line:
+- Make sure your sql file runs by doing the following command in the sqlite3 command line:
     - ```sqlite3 cyberchase.db```
     - ```.read 1.sql```
 - Then commit after each one with this message:
 - **COMMIT MESSAGE - "terminal output, pow1.txt and 1.sql complete"**

 ## Schema